 Features: plastic-free baby bottles, thermal shock resistant, non-slip silicone sleeve, phthalate-free

 Life Factory makes glass bottles from borosilicate glass.
-It has silicone sleeves that protect the bottle from breaking and helps keep them cool to the touch.
+It has silicone sleeves that protect the bottle from breaking and help keep them cool to the touch.
 They are easy to clean and dishwasher safe.

 Life factory bottles are also thermal shock resistant.
 You can freeze liquids in them.
 The bottles are also comfortable for babies to hold.
-Reviews testify to the durability of life factory glass bottles.
+Reviews testify to the durability of Life Factory glass bottles.

 Features: plastic-free bottles, anti-colic system, silicone nipple, heat resistant, durable